 Weathered Ground Brewery will the state’s first farm-oriented brewery.
-It is being developed on a 20-acre farm at Cool Ridge in Raleigh County (in the general vicinity of Glade Springs Resort and Winterplace ski area).
+It is being developed on a 30-acre farm at Cool Ridge in Raleigh County (in the general vicinity of Glade Springs Resort and Winterplace ski area).
 Look for completion later this year.

 [See our early preview article here and an updated progress article here] Weathered Ground is put together by Sam Fonda, who has been brewing for the past several years in Charlotte, most recently with Triple C Brewing Company.
 He is installing a 7-barrel brewhouse at Weathered Ground and will include farm-raised ingredients in some of his beer.
 Fonda is best-known for making big, barrel-aged beers, but he also will also brew IPAs and develop funky farmhouse ales that fit with the theme of his new brewery.

 Once open, the brewery will feature a spacious taproom inside a barn-like brewery building.
 Fonda hopes to offer some of his brews to craft-oriented restaurants and bars in southern WV.

 Status Update: OPEN – WV brewery license approved on June 15, 2017.
 Brewing now underway.
-Grand opening set for August 5, 2017.
+Grand opening was held August 5, 2017.
 Brilliant Stream published this article on their opening.

 2007 Flat Top Road